Rolling shutter sensors

 The new STARVIS series from Sony is a family of sensors that have been systematically optimized for image quality.
 STARVIS sensors offer extremely low noise of just 2 electrons per second.
 As the pixel itself has fewer components, the larger photodiode can also accumulate more charges.
 This high charge capacity, together with the sensor's low ambient noise, produces a very high dynamic range – one of the most important key parameter for many applications.

 One common application for IDS cameras with rolling shutter sensors is in the very broad field of quality assurance.
-For example, the cameras can be integrated into workflows in which samples are positioned or machines are visually set up, food is subject to intensive size and quality inspections before being sorted, and surfaces are analyzed and inspected during printing and coating processes.
+For example, the cameras can be integrated into workflows in which samples are positioned or machines are visually set up.
+Food can be subjected to intensive size and quality inspections before being sorted, and surfaces are analyzed and inspected during printing and coating processes.
 The sensors have proven effective in other fields also, including medical, bio, science, traffic, kiosks, reading and detection.

 The IMX178 and IMX290 from the Sony STARVIS series that are implemented in various industrial cameras from IDS with USB 3.0, USB 3.1 Gen.1 and GigE interfaces enable very high-quality solutions, ideal for medium- to high-volume, price-sensitive projects.
 In particular when used in combination with our USB 3.1 Gen 1 uEye LE board-level cameras, they offer diverse options that can be customized for your individual applications – you can, for example, choose between an M12, C-/CS mount or bare board variant.